venkataravuri/247.ai-assignment/README.md

 | Analytics Dashboard | A GUI interface to display Key Performance Indicators (KPIs) showcasing operational efficiency. |
 | ML training, validation, testing, Serving | A framework for training data preparation,  ML model training validation

-#### :rocket: Non-Functional Requirments
+#### :rocket: Non-Functional Requirements

-As an interactive system, the solution should adhere to folloiwng NFRs,
+As an interactive system, the solution should adhere to following NFRs,

 1. Low-latency: Being a voice based conversational system, it should process requests in sub-second, so that caller should not feel any delay.
 2. Multi-language: Support multiple spoken languages, should detect language automatically and reply in same language.
-3. Should have gaurdrails against hallucination, toxcity, bias.
+3. Should have guardrails against hallucination, toxicity, bias.

-Performance Assurance section below highlighs how some of the above NFRs are met.
+Performance Assurance section below highlights how some of the above NFRs are met.

 ## :bulb: Solution Architecture

-AI has become more ubiquitous in every software product including contact centers.
-As AI technology continues to develop, more and more contact centers are using AI to improve customer service.
-Unlike previous rule-based ML models, Generative AI has great capacity to solve the challenges of contact centers, both improving customer experience and increasing efficiency among human agents.
+AI has become more ubiquitous in every software product including contact centres.
+As AI technology continues to develop, more and more contact centres are using AI to improve customer service.
+Unlike previous rule-based ML models, Generative AI has great capacity to solve the challenges of contact centres, both improving customer experience and increasing efficiency among human agents.

-The proposed solution takes advantage of Generative AI technology to improve contact center opertions through AI-enabled virtual assistants.
-The solution embraces LLM powered AI agents to augment the work of call center agents throuugh “task orchestration” to make contact center work more efficient.
+The proposed solution takes advantage of Generative AI technology to improve contact centre operations through AI-enabled virtual assistants.
+The solution embraces LLM powered AI agents to augment the work of call centre agents through “task orchestration” to make contact centre work more efficient.

 The LLM powered agents can control of the customer conversation, without having to transfer the interaction to a live agent, and the customer is able to complete their task with self-service without even being aware of the AI-agent collaboration happening.